KTajerbashi/CleanArchitecture.AngularHost/README.md

 # Summary

-`CleanArchitecture.AngularHost` is not a finished software product.
+`clean-architecture-angular-host` is not a finished software product.

 It is a **reusable infrastructure source template** designed to provide the technical foundation required to build modern full-stack applications with: